-In the spring of 1863 he was made President of the Wilmington, Charlotte and Rutherford Railroad Company, and carried his family to Richmond, now Scotland county to live.
+In the spring of 1863, he was made President of the Wilmington, Charlotte and Rutherford Railroad Company and carried his family to Richmond, now Scotland county, to live.
 Our home was five miles from Laurinburg, N. C. and twenty miles from Cheraw, S. C.

 I shall never forget when Sherman’s Army reached the latter town, during the first week of March 1865.
-We sat and listened all day to the booming of the cannon, with aching hearts and fervent prayers that the enemy might be driven back—the utter desolation when we knew that Johnson’s Army had passed by and we were left alone to face the dreaded foe!
-Late that afternoon I sat on the steps of our front porch at my father’s feet trying to comfort him and to receive comfort from him, for we were in the deepest distress, our whole country devastated, our dear Southern boys retreating, but contesting every inch of ground, falling by the wayside, gladly giving up their life-blood for the land they loved so well.
+We sat and listened all day to the booming of the cannon, with aching hearts and fervent prayers that the enemy might be driven back—the utter desolation when we knew that Johnston’s Army had passed by and we were left alone to face the dreaded foe!
+Late that afternoon, I sat on the steps of our front porch at my father’s feet trying to comfort him and to receive comfort from him; for we were in the deepest distress, our whole country devastated, our dear Southern boys retreating, but contesting every inch of ground, falling by the wayside, gladly giving up their life-blood for the land they loved so well.
 The brave, noble ruminant struggling on, overpowered in numbers, yet full of faith and trust in their leaders, striving to reach Lee and join forces.
 Then all would be well.
-Besides this the Angel of Death hovered over our house.
+Besides this, the Angel of Death hovered over our house.

 My youngest sister (now Mrs. Junious Davis) [Mary Walker Cowan Davis] and brother [James McRee Cowan] had been ill for weeks with scarlet fever, and our physician that day had given up hope of saving them.
 The burden seemed greater than we could bear.
-While we talked up rode a Confederate officer and asked where Johnston’s Army was.
+While we talked, up rode a Confederate officer and asked where Johnston’s Army was.
 My father answered, “I do not know.”
 He asked other questions, to which he received the same answer; then rode off.
 “That is a Yankee,” I said; my father answered, “Yes, they will soon be here.”
 He then got up and went into the house and made preparation for their coming, but our hearts were so full of care and anxiety for the little lives that were gradually fading away, our little girl of five and boy of three, the pets of the household, that everything else sank into insignificance.

 What a night that was!
 Not an eye was closed.
 Every minute we expected our little ones to leave us and the Federal troops to be upon us.
 Once we heard the trampling of horses and thought it was surely the enemy, but it proved to be our own horses coming back from the swamp where they had been hidden, just in time to be taken by our foes, for as day broke I looked out of the window and from every direction the hated blue uniforms were coming.
 They seemed to spring out of the ground, and in a few seconds our house was full of them.